Online shopping can be a minefield of scams. Here’s how to protect yourself

 How much has the internet changed the way we shop?
-Nearly one in every ten dollars we spend on retail goods is now spent online, according to the latest figures from the U.S. Census Bureau.
+Nearly $1 in every $10 we spend on retail goods is now spent online, according to the latest figures from the U.S. Census Bureau.
 That percentage has nearly doubled in just the last five years.
 But even as we become more and more comfortable with the process, experts warn the internet is still fraught with risks.

-She says some of the most common items involved in scams include pets and pet supplies, cosmetics, clothing and health care.
+She said some of the most common items involved in scams include pets and pet supplies, cosmetics, clothing and health care.

 But Borker went beyond just selling knockoff glasses.
 Some customers never received their orders even though their credit cards had been charged.
 Those who dared to complain or ask for a refund found themselves on the receiving end of exorbitant "restocking" or "cancellation" fees.
 And if they objected, things got even worse.